CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     ENTRYPOINT [ "/bin/bash", "startup.sh" ]
     CMD [ "/opt/mssql/bin/sqlservr" ]

 This file will instruct Docker to create a SQL server running azure-sql-edge, will accept the End User License Agreement, and will define environmental variables to configure the paths to be used for databases.
 It will also configure the ports to be exposed (1433), and copy two scripts into the container.
-These scripts will be used to create a blank database if none exists when the database container starts.
+These scripts will be used to restore the database export from the container.

-*Note : We are use Azure SQL Edge here as a database container for compatibility - SQL Edge will with on both x64 as well as ARM cpus which come on Macbooks with an M1 chip.*
+*Note : We are use Azure SQL Edge here as a database container for compatibility - SQL Edge will with on both x64 as well as ARM cpus which come on Macbooks with an M1 chip.
+However the instructions in the workshop are currently only complete for windows and linux, as well as Intel based Macs.
+M1 mac instructions will be updated shortly.*

-**Action:** : Copy the database setup scripts
+**Action:** : Copy the database setup scripts and databases

 - From **/Files/UmbData/setup.sql** to **/Working/UmbData/setup.sql**
+- From **/Files/UmbData/startup.sh** to **/Working/UmbData/startup.sh**
+- From **/Files/UmbData/startup.sh** to **/Working/UmbData/startup.sh**
 - From **/Files/UmbData/startup.sh** to **/Working/UmbData/startup.sh**

 These two files will be used to create a blank database if none exists when the database container starts.
 That way when the website starts it will already have a blank database ready to use, but if the database already exists it won't re-create it.
 One of the files contains a timed script which calls the second after a delay, and the second file contains the SQL script to create the database if none exists.